-The possibilities to setup multiple user accounts in Windows Vista is indispensable if the computer is used by more then one person.
-Each user has his or here own preferred settings, documents, e-mail accounts, contacts, calendar, internet bookmarks (favorites) and probably logged in with an instant messaging program.
+In case the computer is used by multiple persons, it is very useful to create multiple user accounts.
+Each user has his or her own preferred settings, documents, e-mail accounts, contacts, calendar, internet bookmarks (favorites) and probably wants to be logged in with an instant messaging program.
 For every newly created user account, all the preferred settings have to be applied, which is not very efficient.
-Think about all the Windows settings, which are enough for half an hour long clicking!
-That's why this page describes how to setup a user account as efficient as possible.
+Think about all the Windows settings, which are enough for half an hour clicking!
+That's why this page describes how to setup multiple user accounts as efficient as possible.

 |